Samsung/tizen-docs/docs/application/web/get-started/wearable-widget/first-app-widget.md

 > Since the Web Simulator does not support a circular UI, this topic does not cover the instructions for running the application on the Web Simulator.

 <a name="emulator"></a>
-### Running on the Emulator
+### Run on emulator

-To run the application on the emulator:
+To run the application on the emulator, follow the steps below:

 1. Launch an emulator instance in the [Emulator Manager](../../../tizen-studio/common-tools/emulator-manager.md):
     1. In the Tizen Studio menu, select **Tools \> Emulator Manager**.